Cole Porter: Early years

-Porter was born in Peru, Indiana, the only surviving child of a wealthy family.
-His father, Samuel Fenwick Porter, was a druggist by trade.
+Porter was born in Peru, Indiana, on June 9, 1891, the only surviving child of a wealthy family.
+His father, Samuel Fenwick Porter, was a pharmacist by trade.
 His mother, Kate, was the indulged daughter of James Omar "J. O." Cole, "the richest man in Indiana", a coal and timber speculator who dominated the family.
 J. O. Cole built the couple a house on his Peru-area property, known as Westleigh Farms.
 After high school, Porter returned to his childhood home only for occasional visits.

 Porter's strong-willed mother doted on him and began his musical training at an early age.
 He learned the violin at age six, the piano at eight, and wrote his first operetta (with help from his mother) at ten.
 She falsified his recorded birth year, changing it from 1891 to 1893 to make him appear more precocious.
 His father, a shy and unassertive man, played a lesser role in Porter's upbringing, although as an amateur poet, he may have influenced his son's gifts for rhyme and meter.
 Porter's father was also a talented singer and pianist, but the father-son relationship was not close.

 J. O. Cole wanted his grandson to become a lawyer, and with that in mind, sent him to Worcester Academy in Massachusetts in 1905.
 Porter brought an upright piano with him to school and found that music, and his ability to entertain, made it easy for him to make friends.
 Porter did well in school and rarely came home to visit.
 He became class valedictorian and was rewarded by his grandfather with a tour of France, Switzerland and Germany.
 Entering Yale College in 1909, Porter majored in English, minored in music, and also studied French.
 He was a member of Scroll and Key and Delta Kappa Epsilon fraternity, and contributed to campus humor magazine The Yale Record.
 He was an early member of the Whiffenpoofs a cappella singing group and participated in several other music clubs; in his senior year, he was elected president of the Yale Glee Club and was its principal soloist.